GLOBAL MARKETS-Stocks rise, U.S. yields slip as markets await Fed rate hike

 Global asset performancehttp://tmsnrt.rs/2yaDPgn

-(Reporting by Herbert Lash, additional eporting by Danilo Masoni in Milan; Editing by Alexander Smith and Bernadette Baum)
+(Reporting by Herbert Lash, additional eporting by Danilo Masoni in Milan; Editing by Alexander Smith, Bernadette Baum and David Gregorio)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))